Inokinoki/inoki-blog/source/_posts/Enable-UART-Raspberry-Pi-Bare-Metal.md

 tags:
 - Embedded System
 - Bare Metal
-- Raspberry PI
+- Raspberry Pi
 - Debug
 - UART
 categories:
-- [Embedded System, Raspberry PI]
+- [Embedded System, Raspberry Pi]
 ---

 If you want to write an OS for Raspberry Pi, you may need play with its Bare Metal mode.
 Thus, a UART debug serial is needed.